-- 1. There are many different types of jobs in the Hospitality and Catering industry. - a) List four personal attributes that someone needs (what type of person they need to be) to be able to work successfully in the Hospitality and Catering industry [4 marks]
+- 1. There are many different types of jobs in the hospitality and catering industry. - a) List four personal attributes that someone needs (what type of person they need to be) to be able to work successfully in the hospitality and catering industry.
+[4 marks]

-- Hard working
+- · Hard working

-- Usually on time and reliable
+- · Usually on time and reliable

-- Willing to learn and develop skills
+- · Willing to learn and develop skills

-- Able to take the lead in a situation
+- · Able to take the lead in a situation

 - Helpful / friendly / easy to talk to

-- A sense of humour

-- Able to take criticism and dos something about it
+- · Able to take criticism and respond positively to it

-- A good team member
+- · A good team member

-- Calm and unlikely to get angry
+- · Calm and unlikely to get angry

-- Always keen to complete a task
+- · Always keen to complete a task

-- Good ability to talk and listen to people
+- · Good ability to talk and listen to people

-- Interested and keen
+- · Interested and keen

 - Flexible / adaptable to different situations

-- b) List three things a person needs to be able to do or know for each of the following jobs:i) Head chef [3 marks]
+b) List three things a person needs to be able to do or know for each of the following jobs:i) Head Chef [3 marks]

-- A wide range of good practical cookery skills
+- · A wide range of good practical cookery skills

-- Good knowledge of food - Good knowledge of food safety and hygiene - Good organisational skills - The ability to present food creatively - The ability to use a variety of tools and equipment - The ability to do more than one thing at a time (multi-task) - ii) Front of house manager in a hotel restaurant [3 marks] - Good knowledge of the business and how it is run - Good customer service skills - Good knowledge to answer customer questions and provide advice and information about the menus, food, drinks, etc. - Good organisational skills - Good staff management skills - The ability to do more than one thing at a time (multi-task) - The ability to deal with any problems that happen - Good computer skills - iii) Night porter in an inner-city hotel [3 marks] - Good customer service skills - The ability to deal with any problems that happen - Knowledge and training on how to deal with security issues that may arise - Knowledge and training on how to deal with difficult or aggressive customers / members of the public - 2.
-There are rules and laws about how people work in the Hospitality and Catering industry.
-What does the law say about each of the following? - a) How many hours people under 18 years of age can work?
-[2 marks]
+- Good knowledge of food

+- Good knowledge of food safety and hygiene

+- · Good organisational skills

+- The ability to present food creatively

+- · The ability to use a variety of tools and equipment

+- · The ability to do more than one thing at a time (multi-task)

+ii) Front-of-house Manager in a hotel restaurant [3 marks]

+- · Good knowledge of the business and how it is run - · Good customer service skills - Good knowledge to answer customer questions and provide advice and information about the menus, food, drinks, etc. - · Good organisational skills - · Good staff management skills - The ability to do more than one thing at a time (multi-task) - The ability to deal with any problems that occur - · Good computer skills iii) Night porter in an inner-city hotel [3 marks]

+- · Good customer service skills - · The ability to deal with any problems that happen - · Knowledge and training on how to deal with security issues that may arise - Knowledge and training on how to deal with difficult or aggressive customers / members of the public